p4lang/p4app-switchML/dev_root/client_lib/README.md

 # SwitchML Client Library

-The SwitchML client is a static library that bridges the gap between the end hosts and the programmable switch through a simple to use API.
+The SwitchML client is a static library that bridges the gap between the end-hosts and the programmable switch through a simple to use API.

-This document shows you how you can setup and use the library.
+This document shows how to setup and use the library.

 ## 1. Backends